joridho/biosim/docs/index.rst

 including the visualisation.

 Comments on code
- * The tests could have had better coverage.
-We believed we had good coverage, until we tested with  tox.
-By then there was no time to fix it.
  * We are aware of the carnivores dying out during every simulation, but we did not find a solution to that problem before the deadline.
 We suspect it has something